fdiblen/NixOS/README.md

 ## **Use at your own risk!**

-This is my personal NiOS config.
+This is my personal NixOS config.
 It is not guaranteed that it will work on your system.

 ## Usage